Creating a base project in Bonfire can be done in just a few minutes. This tutorial will help get you started!

 NOTE: Once you have selected a project type, you cannot change it.

-Once done, this will launch the actual Project Details page, where you will complete the rest of the project creation steps which include the following aspects:
+Once done, this will launch the Define Your Project Draft page, where you can complete the rest of your project creation.
+This includes the following aspects:

-NOTE: The Create a New Project pop-up you see may appear slightly different than the one pictured below based on which features/modules you have enabled with Bonfire.
+NOTE: The options you see may appear slightly different than the one pictured below based on which features/modules you have enabled with Bonfire.